 The Doorkeeper Quotes in The Trial

 The The Trial quotes below are all either spoken by The Doorkeeper or refer to The Doorkeeper.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Oxford University Press edition of The Trial published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Oxford University Press edition of The Trial published in 2009.).

 Chapter 9 Quotes

 I am only accepting this so you will not think there is something you have omitted to do.